wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 .. note::
   * Root privileges are required to execute all the commands.
   * ``curl``, ``tar``, and ``setcap`` are used in this guide and need to be preinstalled in the target system where the offline installation will be carried out. ``gnupg`` might need to be preinstalled as well for some Debian based systems.
-  * You might want to use ``unalias cp`` to avoid being asked for confirmation to overwrite files if the "`alias cp`" command shows "`cp`" as an alias for the "`cp -i`" command.
+  * You might want to use ``unalias cp`` to avoid being asked for confirmation to overwrite files if the "`alias cp`" command showed "`cp`" as an alias for the "`cp -i`" command.

 Download the packages and configuration files
 ---------------------------------------------

 #.
-Replace ``<deb|rpm>`` in the following commands with your choice of package format and run them from a system with internet connection.
+Replace ``<deb|rpm>`` in the following command with your choice of package format and run it from a system with internet connection.
 This action executes a script that downloads all required files for the offline installation on `x86_64` architectures.

     ..
       Add ``-a aarch64`` if you want to download files for `ARM64`  architectures.